Larisa-E/KaosTek/README.md

    - DB host/port being used
    - `db_ok: yes|no` showing a simple SELECT 1 probe to the database.
 It’s the simplest possible database query.
 If the app can connect to the database and run this query, the database is considered OK so the app successfully connected to the database.

+## Dev tooling

+- VS Code task
+   - Location: `.vscode/tasks.json`
+   - Task: "Serve PHP 8.3 (public, 35381)" — starts the PHP dev server on port 35381 with `public/` as the document root.

+- NPM scripts
+   - Location: `package.json`
+   - `npm run start` — serve on 127.0.0.1:35381 (local only)
+   - `npm run start:lan` — serve on 0.0.0.0:35381 (reachable on your LAN)
+   - `npm run health` — quick check that the health endpoint responds

 ## Project structure

 ```